-Residential Flat Building (excluding width of pillar): 2.5 m x 5.4 m

-Residential Flat Building (adjacent to solid wall): 2.7 m x 5.4 m

-Disabled Car Space: 2.4 m x 5.4 m (plus shared zone)
+Disabled Car Space: 2.6 m x 5.5 m (plus shared zone)

-4.5.3 All internal driveways and other paved areas shall be designed to provide continuous surface drainage flow paths to approved points of discharge.
+3.8 All internal driveways and other paved areas shall be designed to provide continuous surface drainage flow paths to approved points of discharge.

-4.5.4 Access to and parking for persons with disabilities shall be designed in accordance with Australian Standard 2890.6 and AS1428.1 - 2009.
+3.9 Access to and parking for persons with disabilities shall be designed in accordance with Australian Standard 2890.6 and AS1428.1 - 2009.